Montana's skies come alive with spring bird migration

 CARR: Yeah.

 CARR: The festival has a really low barrier to entry.
 It doesn't matter your age or your physical ability.
-And that's what makes it great.
+That's what makes it great.

-(SOUNDBITE OF ANDERSON .PAAK SONG, "JET BLACK") Transcript provided by NPR, Copyright NPR.
+(SOUNDBITE OF WYATT ELLIS' "GRASSY COVE") Transcript provided by NPR, Copyright NPR.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.